What Kind Of Pipe To Use For Dust Collection?

 How To Hang Dust Collector Pipe?

 Most people nowadays use brackets to hang dust collector pipes.
-Those brackets have the radius same as the pipes.
+Those brackets have a radius the same as the pipes.

 Therefore, brackets have become the best tool to hang dust collector pipes.